High School Faculty

 Tianna Gilliam

-Chamber Choir; and, Choir
+Choir; Chamber Choir; and, Solo Vocal Technique

 Tianna Gilliam

-Chamber Choir; and, Choir
+Choir; Chamber Choir; and, Solo Vocal Technique

 Tianna holds a master's degree in Music Education with a specialty in choral/vocal pedagogy from the University of Kansas as well as bachelor's degrees in Music and Spanish from Presbyterian College in South Carolina.
 Furthermore, she has published several papers in academic journals on best practices in choral education.